-Let’s explore the features of an air purifier and why they are worth using in your home.
+Let’s explore the benefits of an air purifier and why they are worth investing in.

-How Do Air Purifiers Work?
+How Does an Air Purifier Work?

 Other types of filtration found in air purifiers: